-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision WHOLE CLASS SMALL GROUPS INDIVIDUAL The differentiated curriculum is designed to ensure the inclusion of all pupils.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Image: Whole class SMALL GROUPS The differentiated curriculum is designed to ensure the inclusion of all pupils.
 Quality first teaching is a priority for all groups of learners.
 All pupils, regardless of their ability and/or additional needs, have full access to the curriculum.
 All pupils are assessed for their phonic skills at the end of Year 1.
-All pupils participate in SATS tests from Year 2 to Year 6.
+All pupils participate in SATS tests in Year 2 and Year 6.
 Intervention packages are inclusive and designed around the needs of the children.
 The progress of pupils taking part in intervention groups is measured using entry/exit data and information.
 Intervention programmes are adapted in light of pupils' progress.
-Small group interventions include: literacy (reading, comprehension, spelling, writing, phonics) handwriting numeracy speech and language keyboard skills social skills motor coordination skills Assessments, such as dyslexia screening tests, are used to identify pupils who need specific interventions.
-Pupils are supported in following their interests and curriculum, regardless of their SEN and/or disabilities.
+Small group interventions include: -English (reading, comprehension, spelling, writing, phonics) -handwriting -Maths -speech and language -social skills -motor coordination skills Assessments, such as dyslexia screening tests, are used to identify pupils who need specific interventions.
+Pupils are supported in following their interests and the curriculum, regardless of their SEN and/or disabilities.
 Pupils with special needs and/or disabilities can access the curriculum with adult support and/or technology, as appropriate.